vjsingh/jvkoh/jvkoh/README.md

 then open localhost:3000 in a browser

 app/controllers/applicationController.coffee
 basically everything you need is in the constructor at the top.
-It should be pretty self explanatory. empty soundcloudUrl means theres no soundcloud page. soundcloud urls and music files default to the title made all lowercase with all the spaces removed. music files are stored on amazon s3
+It should be pretty self explanatory. soundcloudUrl = '' means theres no soundcloud page with that song soundcloud urls and music files default to the title made all lowercase with all the spaces removed, but you can override that by setting it. music files are stored on amazon s3, ill transfer them over to you

 app/client/config/application.coffee
-This is where the javascript for your page is
+client-side javascript

-app/views/welcome.coffee / app/views/about.coffee / app/views/music.coffee
+app/views/welcome.coffee
-the home, about, and music pages
+All the pages are in here

 app/views/layouts/application.coffee
 the layout (top and bottom thats on every page)